-- the work of the internal auditor;

 - the work of the external auditors:

+- the internal assurance reviews; and

 - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.

 The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance and Planning Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.